jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I can't explain it.
 Aren't more living and fewer dead reason enough?"

 I'm removed from the hospital.
 I write letters.
-Beg them.
+I beg them.
 The numbers are clear.

 No one listens.
-No one washes
+No one washes.

 They commit me to an asylum.
 Guards beat me yesterday.
 My hand is bleeding.
 The wound is green, oozing.
 I feel weak.